 Pointon York, or Pointon York SIPP Solutions Ltd, was a provider of SIPPs here in the UK, but is now in liquidation as of November 2018.

-Known to the team of mis-sold pension claim specialists at Get Claims Advice for years, the firm is no-longer trading, with many accounts now managed by Crescent Trustees Limited, part of the Curtis Banks group.
+Known to the team of mis-sold pension claim specialists at Spencer Churchill Claims Advice, the firm is no-longer trading, with many accounts now managed by Crescent Trustees Limited, part of the Curtis Banks group.

 If you had a SIPP with Pointon York you may have been mis-sold, and you may be able to make a claim on a No Win – No Fee* basis.Get started now